 one jalapeño, finely chopped

-a quarter cup of diced calabacita, aka Mexican squash
+a quarter cup of diced calabacita, also known as Mexican squash

 one egg, fork-whipped and seasoned with salt